Applications open: 16 July 2018

 Who is eligible to apply?

-- Applications may be considered from sport clubs associated with a school, church or university providing they are an incorporated not for profit club in their own right.
+- Sport clubs associated with a school, church or university providing they are an incorporated not for profit club in their own right

 What is not included?